You are here

 Appendix D.2 of the Graduate School Handbook

 When the dean or associate dean of the Graduate School receives a petition for the review of a grievance related either to a graduate examination or to a graduate associate appointment, the dean or associate dean will determine first that there has been an attempt to resolve the problem at the local graduate program or individual appointing unit level.
-If such a resolution is not achieved, the dean will review the petition and determine if the matter should be referred to the chair of the Graduate School Grievance Committee.
+If such a resolution is not achieved, the dean or associate dean will review the petition and determine if the matter should be referred to the chair of the Graduate School Grievance Committee.

 Upon receipt of such a request from the dean, the Graduate School Grievance Committee will conduct, expeditiously, a hearing for the review of the grievance.
 The Graduate School grievance committee will consist of the following members: